icecast on linode

 Dumb, totally superseded by the iPod, but still fun.

-When I switched to Macs, it wasn’t as easy, but R.A.’s Nicecast could do the trick — it just needed to be rebooted every hour (they’re willing to let you use their apps for free, without feature-locks, but all their apps have time-limits or other clever tricks to encourage you to buy in.
-I would, if money were no object!) iTunes into Nicecast, same hole poked in the home modem/router combo… done.
+When I switched to Macs, it wasn’t as easy, but R.A.’s Nicecast could do the trick — it just needed to be rebooted every hour (they’re willing to let you use their apps for free, without feature-locks, but all their apps have time-limits or other clever tricks to encourage you to buy in.) iTunes into Nicecast, same hole poked in the home modem/router combo… done.
 (At one point I had a USB TV-tuner thingie running on the network, and I vaguely recall going for a long walk one Saturday and using my Blackberry Curve to listen to the audio of CBS college football, being piped from USB dingus to Nicecast to Blackberry.
 I don’t remember how I overcame the restart thing.
 Maybe I got T to do it?)

 Aaaaaanyway there are open source solutions and they are finicky of course, but I got them working today.
 I put an app called butt (“broadcast using this tool”) on the iMac and started Tunes.
 Butt couldn’t see the audio outputs on my new Macbook (a known problem); fortunately the iMac had an old R.A. freebie called Soundflower already installed, and butt could see Soundflower.
 (Title.)